dietmarkuehl/P3552-task/lazy.md

     lazy<> nothing(){ co_return; }

-The actual object is created via the promise type's `get_return_object` function and it is between the promise type and coroutine type how that actually works: this constructor is an implementation detail.
+The actual object is created via the promise type's `get_return_object` function and it is between the promise and coroutine types how that actually works: this constructor is an implementation detail.
 To be valid senders the coroutine type needs to be destructible and it needs to have a move constructor.
 Other than that, constructors and assignments either don't make sense or enable dangerous practices: